 Funding for the Program is provided for under State Finance Law §89-d, Motor Vehicle Theft and Insurance Fraud Prevention Fund.
-As of June 1, 2009, the fund consists of monies received from the \$10 fee assessed on each insurance policy issued for a portion of passenger vehicles and all other motor vehicles registered in the state (Insurance Law §9110).
+The fund consists of monies received from the ten (10) dollar annual fee assessed on each motor vehicle registered and covered by a motor vehicle liability insurance policy issued in the state (Insurance Law §9110).

 Executive Law Article 36-A also authorizes the creation of a 12-member Motor Vehicle Theft and Insurance Fraud Prevention Board to make recommendations to the commissioner of the state Division of Criminal Justice Services regarding the administration of the program.
 Members of the board, selected by the governor and the Legislature, include representatives of law enforcement, consumers of motor vehicle insurance, insurance carriers, and relevant state agencies.
-With the appointment of its members, the Board became operational in September of 1997, and made initial Program awards later that year.
+With the appointment of its members, the Board became operational in September of 1997 and made initial Program awards later that year.